PrimeDAO/prime-deals-dapp/cypress/README.md

 ## Development

 ### Commands

+#### Standard dev flow
+1. Make sure to run the e2e seed
+   `npm run firebase-e2e`
+   - Start application with e2e Firebase seed

+2. Develop using the Cypress GUI
    `npm run e2e`
    - Open a Cypress GUI, where you can develop interactively
      - Note the "Cypress Studio" feature to generate tests based on your interactions

+#### Others
+`npm run firebase-update-seed-data:e2e`
+- Extract Firebase seed of current application state

 `npm run e2e-run`
 - Run all cypress tests in headless mode